 | Privacy | Perplexity never trains its models on enterprise data |

-Early users include Fortune companies, AWS, AlixPartners, Gunderson Dettmer, and Bessemer Venture Partners.
+Early users include Fortune-ranked companies, AWS, AlixPartners, Gunderson Dettmer, and Bessemer Venture Partners.
 Documented use cases cover client meeting preparation (real-time news), SOW contract analysis, financial calculations, and sector research.

 🔗 Perplexity blog – Comet Enterprise